WXdisco/WXdashboard/README.md

 ## Copyrights

-Created for devCU Software ©2018
+Created for WX Disco ©2018